rlemaigre/Easy-DnD/README.md

 ### Props
 Prop Name | Type / Default | Description
 --------- | -------------- | -----------
-`tag` | Any | This prop can be used to customize the root of the template, Can refer to a custom Vue component, including its props, slots, scoped slots and listeners.
+`tag` | Any | This prop can be used to customize the root of the template, Can refer to a custom Vue component, including its props, slots and listeners.
 `type` | String (`null`) | Refer to **Types** section below `data` | Any | Any data associated with this drag which will be sent with the emit event `drag-image-opacity` | Number (`0.7`) | 0-1 defining the opacity of the drag image